A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Abstract

 \section{Abstract}

-This paper develops a general framework for estimation of high-dimensional conditional factor models via nuclear norm regularization.
-We establish large sample properties of the estimators, and provide an efficient computing algorithm for finding the estimators as well as a cross validation procedure for choosing the regularization parameter.
-The general framework allows us to estimate a variety of conditional factor models in a unified way and quickly deliver new asymptotic results.
-We apply the method to analyze the cross section of individual US stock returns, and find that imposing homogeneity may improve the model's out-of-sample predictability.
+This paper presents a general framework for estimating high-dimensional conditional latent factor models via constrained nuclear norm regularization.
+We establish large sample properties of the estimators and provide efficient algorithms for their computation.
+To improve practical applicability, we propose a cross-validation procedure for selecting the regularization parameter.
+Our framework unifies the estimation of various conditional factor models, enabling the derivation of new asymptotic results while addressing limitations of existing methods, which are often model-specific or restrictive.
+Empirical analyses of the cross section of individual US stock returns suggest that imposing homogeneity improves the model's out-of-sample predictability, with our new method outperforming existing alternatives.